Professor Tracy Kivell

 - biomechanical analyses of terrestrial and arboreal locomotion in apes

 - functional morphology of fossil hand bones of Miocene hominoids.

 Projects in which she is involved include the following:

-- GRASP Evolution of the human hand: Grasping trees and tools (funded by European Research Council Starting Grant 2014-2019)
+- GRASP Evolution of the human hand: Grasping trees and tools (PI: Tracy Kivell; funded by European Research Council Starting Grant 2014-2019)

-- Director of research on Australopithecus sediba hand fossils: investigation of Au. sediba and Rising Star hand remains from South Africa in collaboration with Lee Berger and Job Kibii (University of the Witwatersrand) and Steve Churchill (Duke University).
+- Director of research on Australopithecus sediba and Homo naledi hand fossils: investigation of Au. sediba and H. naledi hand remains from South Africa in collaboration with, among others, Lee Berger (University of the Witwatersrand), Matthew Tocheri (Lakehead University), Caley Orr (University of Colorado), and Steve Churchill (Duke University).

 - Fossil hominin and hominoid hand use: comparative investigation of fossil hominin (australopiths to Neanderthals) and Miocene hominoid hand remains using morphometric and micro-CT data.
 This research aims to shed light on locomotor and tool-use behaviours throughout the evolution of the human lineage.
-Collaborators: Matthew Skinner (UCL), Steve Churchill (Duke University), David Begun (University of Toronto).
+Collaborators include: Matthew Skinner (Kent), Matthew Tocheri (Lakehead University), Erin-Marie Williams-Hatala (Chatham University), Steve Churchill (Duke University), Antonio Rosas (MNCN, Madrid) and David Begun (University of Toronto).

-Professor Kivell can offer supervision of PhD and MA/MSc research within any of her areas of interest – functional morphology of the postcranial skeleton, including external and internal (using microCT data) bony morphology, with a particular focus on the upper limb.
+Professor Kivell can offer supervision of PhD and MA/MSc research within any of her areas of interest – functional morphology of the postcranial skeleton, including external and internal (using microCT data) bony morphology and primate locomotor behaviour, with a particular focus on the upper limb.

 Current PhD students